webbmaistro/flowdrop/content/blog/automate-pdf-to-excel.md

 ---

-## Why PDF To Excel Automation Actually Matters
+<section-header text="Why PDF To Excel Automation Actually Matters"></section-header>

 Before we get into the how, let's talk about why this matters for your business productivity.